-Frequently Asked Questions about Bankruptcy and Debt Relief in Chandler, Arizona
+Frequently Asked Questions About Bankruptcy and Debt Relief Solutions in Arizona

 Will I lose my doctor if I file bankruptcy?

 In a Chapter 7 bankruptcy, unsecured debts are wiped out.
 Doctor bills are considered unsecured debt, so if you owe medical bills and file bankruptcy, the doctor will be listed as a creditor on your petition.
 Even if you intend to pay the medical debt, it must still be listed on the bankruptcy paperwork.

 There is always the possibility that your doctor will no longer see you as a patient if you discharge the medical bills owed.
 The only exception would be the need for emergency care.
 Federal law prohibits anyone from being denied medical care at an emergency department if they need to be stabilized and treated.

 Sometimes the doctor will understand their patient’s financial situation and offer a payment plan option in order for the patient to continue receiving treatment.

 Can I get a new credit card after I file for bankruptcy?